JuliaHEP/Geant4.jl/docs/src/index.md

 Once the wrapper code is stabilized we move the generated code to the repository [Geant4\_cxxwrap](https://github.com/peremato/Geant4_cxxwrap) to regenerate the binary package `Geant4_julia_jll` using the `BinaryBuilder`.

 ## Release Notes
+### 0.1.8
+- New features:
+    - Added all example scripts as tests, so that the CI will systematically execute them.
+- Fixes:
+    - Fixed broken [visualization] examples
+    - Improve HBC30 example to visualize trajectories in a more smooth manner.
+Move it under `ext/G4Vis/examples`
 ### 0.1.7
 - New features:
     - Support for ARM64 (MacOS M1).
 Implemented workaround for `closures` in `@safe_cfunction`, which were for supported in this  platform.